Best Golf Resorts In Hawaii - Golf Digest

 Kailua-Kona

-Extensive resort with an ocean-view hotel adjacent to the 10-year-old Jack Nicklaus-design Hualalai Golf Course.
+Extensive resort with an ocean-view hotel adjacent to the 11-year-old Jack Nicklaus-design Hualalai Golf Course.

 More Information